-The 2013 Mid-City Bayou Boogaloo once again took place on the banks of Bayou Saint John at the intersection of Orleans Avenue and N. Jefferson Davis Parkway.
+The 2014 Mid-City Bayou Boogaloo will took place on the banks of Bayou Saint John at the intersection of Orleans Avenue and N. Jefferson Davis Parkway.

 View Boogaloo in a larger map